-In the fall/winter of 2017 the USA preliminary rounds take place, after which two students are chosen to represent the USA in Freiburg in 2018.
+In the fall/winter of 2017 the USA preliminary rounds took place, after which two students were chosen to represent the USA in Freiburg in 2018.
 The students will be chaperoned by a German teacher from the USA, who will take part in a seminar while in Germany.

 The USA Preliminary rounds is composed of two parts:

-- In Chicago: 14 Students will be invited to Chicago on December 1-2, 2017 to compete against one another in an ‘Olympic-Pentathlon’.
+- In Chicago, December 1-2, 2017: 14 students compete against one another in an ‘Olympic-Pentathlon’.
 The two participants who will compete at the IDO in 2018 will be determined in hopes of achieving the Olympiad motto “Be the one”.

-Heidi Willden (Cadarburg High School, WI) and Michael McNamara (Pine Richland High School, PA) won the USA Preliminary Round in 2015 and took part in the International German Olympiad in Berlin in 2016.
+Nickolas Kime (John Burroughs High School, MO) und Ryan Dolan (New Prague High School, MN) won the USA Preliminary Round in 2017 and will take part in the International German Olympiad in Freiburg in 2018.

-On December 4 and 5, the Goethe-Institut Chicago hosted 14 students from ten different states across the US.
-They had prevailed against 260 participants during the first preliminary round of the International German Olympics.
+On December 1 and 2, the Goethe-Institut Chicago hosted 14 students from nine different states across the US.
+They had prevailed against more than 200 participants during the first preliminary round of the International German Olympics.

 After a short welcome, the afternoon and evening program started.
-The students did a tour of the Loop and they visited the Chicago Christkindelmarket.
+The students did a tour of the Loop and they visited the Chicago Christkindlmarket.
 Afterwards, the students had dinner and everyone was excited to try Chicago Deep Dish Pizza.
 The highlight of the evening was the Hancock Tower’s observation deck on the 94th floor.
-Unfortunately, the visibility was not very good since it was foggy outside.
-However, the students had a lot of fun "Tilting."

 The jury’s decision was not easy since all students did a fantastic job.
-In the end, two students prevailed: Heidi Willden and Michael McNamara.
+In the end, two students prevailed: Nicholas Kime and Ryan Dolan.
+Congratulations!

-Many thanks to the jury: Helene Zimmer-Loew, Anja Schmitt, Wiebke Zell, Denise Elsman and Anna Maria Gmeiner.
+Many thanks to the jury: Petra Roggel, Herbert Quelle, Helene Zimmer-Loew, Anja Schmitt, Katja Fullard und Magdalena Rössig.